Sindhu1024/Snake-Game/README.md

 💡 Author

 Created by C Sindhu Sharma

-If you enjoy the project, consider ⭐ starring the repository on GitHub!
+If you enjoyed the project, consider ⭐ starring the repository on GitHub!